React-Web-Apps-Boilerplates/redux-saga/README.md

 # React-Redux-Saga-BoilerPlate
-Boiler plate for a react project with redux &amp; saga configured
+Boiler plate for a react project with following configurations:
+  - redux
+  - saga